 RCV (Replacement Cost Value)

-If you want funds released, ship a clean packet: approved scope + final invoice + completion photos (+ permit closeout if required) — with line items that match.
+Unlock payment with a clean packet: approved scope + final invoice + completion photos (+ permit closeout if required) — aligned line-by-line.

 Cosmetic exclusion vs functional damage (how to avoid vague debates) Causality